epfl-lara/stainless/core/src/sphinx/limitations.rst

 Limitations of Verification
 ---------------------------

-A goal of Leon is to ensure that proven properties hold in all program executions so that, for example, verified programs do not crash and all of the preconditions and postconditions are true in all executions.
+A goal of Stainless is to ensure that proven properties hold in all program executions so that, for example, verified programs do not crash and all of the preconditions and postconditions are true in all executions.